-Different techniques are employed depending on the degree of saturation and aeration of an area.
+Different types of bioremediation techniques are employed depending on the degree of saturation and aeration of an area.

-These techniques are generally the most desirable options due to lower cost and less disturbance since they provide the treatment in place avoiding excavation and transport of contaminants.
+These techniques are generally the most desirable options due to lower cost and less disturbance since they provide the treatment to avoid excavation and transport of contaminants.
 In situ treatment is limited by the depth of the soil that can be effectively treated.

-In many soils effective oxygen diffusion for desirable rates of bioremediation extend to a range of only a few centimeters to about 30 cm into the soil, although depths of 60 cm and greater have been effectively treated in some cases.
+In many soils, effective oxygen diffusion for desirable bioremediation rates extends to a range of only a few centimetres to about 30 cm into the soil.
+However, depths of 60 cm and greater have been effectively treated in some cases.
 The most important land treatments are:

-Bioventing is the most common in situ treatment and involves supplying air and nutrients through wells to contaminated soil to stimulate the indigenous bacteria.
-Bioventing employs low air flow rates and provides only the amount of oxygen necessary for the biodegradation while minimizing volatilization and release of contaminants to the atmosphere.
+It is the most common in situ treatment and involves supplying air and nutrients through wells to contaminated soil to stimulate the indigenous bacteria.
+Bioventing employs low airflow rates and provides only the amount of oxygen necessary for biodegradation while minimizing volatilization and releasing contaminants to the atmosphere.
 It works for simple hydrocarbons and can be used where the contamination is deep under the surface.

 In situ biodegradation involves supplying oxygen and nutrients by circulating aqueous solutions through contaminated soils to stimulate naturally occurring bacteria to degrade organic contaminants.
 It can be used for soil and groundwater.
 Generally, this technique includes conditions such as the infiltration of water-containing nutrients and oxygen or other electron acceptors for groundwater treatment.

-Biosparging.
-Biosparging involves the injection of air under pressure below the water table to increase groundwater oxygen concentrations and enhance the rate of biological degradation of contaminants by naturally occurring bacteria.
+Biosparging involves injecting air under pressure below the water table to increase groundwater oxygen concentrations and enhance the rate of biological degradation of contaminants by naturally occurring bacteria.

-These techniques involve the excavation or removal of contaminated soil from ground.
+These techniques involve the excavation or removal of contaminated soil from the ground.

 In general, the practice is limited to the treatment of superficial 10–35 cm of soil.
 Since landfarming has the potential to reduce monitoring and maintenance costs, as well as clean-up liabilities, it has received much attention as a disposal alternative.

-Composting is a technique that involves combining contaminated soil with nonhazardous organic amendants such as manure or agricultural wastes.
-The presence of these organic materials supports the development of a rich microbial population and elevated temperature characteristic of composting.
+Composting is a technique that involves combining contaminated soil with nonhazardous organic amendments such as manure or agricultural wastes.
+These organic materials support the development of a rich microbial population and elevated temperature characteristic of composting.

 Biopiles are a hybrid of landfarming and composting.
 Essentially, engineered cells are constructed as aerated composted piles.
-Typically used for treatment of surface contamination with petroleum hydrocarbons they are a refined version of landfarming that tend to control physical losses of the contaminants by leaching and volatilization.
+Typically used to treat surface contamination with petroleum hydrocarbons, they are a refined version of landfarming that tends to control the physical losses of the contaminants by leaching and volatilization.
 Biopiles provide a favorable environment for indigenous aerobic and anaerobic microorganisms.

-Slurry reactors or aqueous reactors are used for ex situ treatment of contaminated soil and water pumped up from a contaminated plume.
-Bioremediation in reactors involves the processing of contaminated solid material (soil, sediment, sludge) or water through an engineered containment system.
+Slurry reactors or aqueous reactors treat contaminated soil and water pumped up from a toxic plume.
+Bioremediation in reactors involves processing contaminated solid material (soil, sediment, sludge) or water through an engineered containment system.

 In general, the rate and extent of biodegradation are greater in a bioreactor system than in situ or in solid-phase systems because the contained environment is more manageable and hence more controllable and predictable.
 Despite the advantages of reactor systems, there are some disadvantages.

-The contaminated soil requires pre-treatment (e.g., excavation) or alternatively the contaminant can be stripped from the soil via soil washing or physical extraction (e.g., vacuum extraction) before being placed in a bioreactor.
-Table 4 summarizes the advantages and disadvantages of bioremediation
+The contaminated soil requires pre-treatment (e.g., excavation).
+Alternatively, the contaminant can be stripped from the soil via soil washing or physical extraction (e.g., vacuum extraction) before being placed in a bioreactor.
+Table 4 summarizes the advantages and disadvantages of bioremediation.